Achyles/Machine_Learning_Product_Project/README.md

 CU Course Evaluation Service is a machine learning product that provides functions of course and professor recommendation, ranking and evaluations for Columbia University student.
 The data come from [CU Course Directory](http://www.columbia.edu/cu/bulletin/uwb/) and  [CULPA](http://culpa.info/).
 Currently it provides limited features of recommendation, ranking and reviews for Computer Science courses.

 The services if wrapped up in a React App.
-The services are implemented in REST api with Tornado.
+The services are implemented in REST api with Tornado library.

 ### Bullet Points from the Project Requirements